namboy94/kudubot/doc/hand_crafted/extending_guide.md

 To integrate the Service into the bot, edit the ServiceManager class as follows:

-* add the created Service to the import
+* add the created Service to the imports
-* Add the Service into the 'all_services' at the position you want it to appear in the help message
+* Add the Service into the 'all_services' list at the position you want it to appear in the help message

 ## Creating a new Connection